 When we look into the distance colors get lighter.
 They also get

-cooler.
-Suppose we have a yellow field of flowers.
+Suppose we have a field of yellow flowers.
 Even though yellow is

-a warm color, it will get cooler as it goes into the distance.
+a warm color, it will get cooler when it goes into the distance.

 In the painting "Springtime" warm colors show that sunlight is shining on the mountains.